kristenbartel/bEd10-User-Authorization-App/README.md

 NOTE: When running commands with npx vs npm: we are running selectively, from the cloud, instead of installing the entire package/module locally.

+---server set up and dependency installs---
+1) npx express-generator --ejs --git name-of-your-app
+2) npm i pg sequelize bcrypt jsonwebtoken dotenv
+3) npx install
+4) set up www in bin with PORT number and custom console messages
+5) package.json scripts with nodemon for app start

+---initialize new remote instance---
+1) create a new instance using https://www.elephantsql.com/
+2) open instance and enter details

+---sequelize setup---
+aka communicating with the db
+1) npx sequelize-cli init
+2) set up config.json with elephantSQL details. ex:
+        "development": {
+            "username": "uovslnto",
+            "password": "1q6wo9ko_2ZpGHf9dvmuHdKsEu-2WBHX",
+            "database": "uovslnto",
+            "host": "jelani.db.elephantsql.com",
+            "dialect": "postgres"
+        },

+---connecting postico---
+1) navigate to favorites and create new favorite- name it
+2) enter host, user, password and password from elephantSQL

+NOTE: the postgres database server always runs on port 5432

+---create models, migrate and seed models---
+1) create model (this auto generates a migration) npx sequelize-cli model:generate --name User --attributes "firstname:string,lastname:string,username:string,password:string,email:string"
+2) run migration from the model to the db npx sequelize-cli db:migrate
+3) create a seeder and seed the table
+    -npx sequelize-cli seed:generate --name User
+    -customize the seeder file
+    -npx sequelize-cli db:seed:all
+        NOTE: db:seed:all seeds all seeder files over again- be specific if needed OR
+3) Use Postman to seed outlined below in ---POST route for Registration---

+---env file---
+1) Install dotenv module
+     npm install dotenv
+2) create a .env file at the root put "secrets" in this file like this:  key=value
+3) require where needed:
+    const dotenv = require('dotenv');
+    dotenv.config();
+    console.log("Salt Rounds are: ", process.env.SALT_ROUNDS);
+4) add secrets as needed:
+    const saltRounds = bcrypt.genSaltSync(Number(process.env.SALT_FACTOR));
+5) ensure that the .env is in the .gitignore

+NOTE: jwt requires each token be a Number() value.
+See example below

+---POST route for Registration using bcrypt---
+Top Level:
+1) require models, bcrypt, dotenv
+2) destructure saltRounds
+    const saltRounds = bcrypt.genSaltSync(Number(process.env.SALT_FACTOR));
+Route:
+1) create async/await route
+    router.post('/register', async (req, res, next) => {})
+2) const a req.body
+    const {} =req.body
+3) hash user password with bcrypt hashedPassword = bcrypt.hashSync(password, saltRounds);
+4) create new user using hashedPassword with sequelize const user = await User.create({
+        })
+5) res.send or res.render from here
+Testing route:
+1) create req.body in postman
+2) run POST to route
+    NOTE: the route is /users/register due to this route being held in the users.js routes

+---POST route for Login using bcrypt----
+1) create async/await route
+    router.post('/register', async (req, res, next) => {})
+2) const a req.body
+    const {} =req.body
+3) find user using password with sequelize const user = await User.findOne({
+          where: {
+              username: username,
+          }
+        })
+4) compare the db password with req.body password using bcrypt if (user) {
+    const comparePass = bcrypt.compareSync(password, user.password)
+    NOTE: this auto hashes req.body password before it compares to db
+5) if comparePass is true then res.----

+adding tokens

+---GET routes and ejs view templates---
+1) create GET routes that res.render the views
+2) establish views for routing
+    NOTES:
+    ** html <forms> have actions=""- these actions are the routes that are connecting ** they also have methods that should match the crud methods-- ex.
+POST, GET ** html <input> must have attributes of type="text" and name=""- These must contain keys that match the req.body object-- the user input will be the req.body value

 ----AUTHO set up----
 basic setting up an express app with ejs template engine, git (for gitignore), bcrypt for authorization/hashing, sequelize for ORM